Erichen294/2024-mini-team36/Report.md

 Exercise 03
     1. I changed N = 10 for 10 trials and after all of them were done I calculated average by summing all the times and dividing by 10, used min function to find the minimum, and used max function to find the maximum.

+    2. Here is an example of the cloud service storing the score, average, minimum, and maximum of one run.
+Note: The last point of each graph is the trial run in question.
+The other points were testing.